davidmoten/odata-client/README.md

 * support references to other metadata files (imports)
 * auto-rerequest with odata.metadata=full header if Edm.Stream is read
 * support TypeDefinition
-* only generate classes that are actually used (e.g. Collection classes)
+* only generate classes that are actually used (e.g. not every Entity or ComplexType needs a corresponding Collection request)
 * implement `CollectionPageNonEntity`
 * remove context property "modify.stream.edit.link" from MsGraph client once they support their own @odata.mediaEditLink!
 * allow user to specify by-request read and data timeouts